Dozens killed as south China hit by floods and rainstorms

 In southern Guangxi Zhuang Autonomous Region, six people were reported dead and one missing, Xinhua said.

-Streets were waterlogged in popular tourist destination Yangshuo, forcing residents and visitors to evacuate on bamboo rafts.
+Streets were waterlogged in the popular tourist destination of Yangshuo, forcing residents and visitors to evacuate on bamboo rafts.

 The local government said more than 1,000 hotels had been flooded and more than 30 tourist sites damaged.